gyrospectre/securitybot/README.md

 # Securitybot
 ### Distributed alerting for the masses!
-A fork of the famous [db-orig], which is no longer maintained and getting a bit long in the tooth!
-It's been given a fresh coat of paint, via [algolia] who did some great work a few years ago with Python3 conversion and some extra cleanup.
+A fork of the famous [Dropbox Security Bot][db-orig], which is no longer maintained and getting a bit long in the tooth!
+It's been given a fresh coat of paint, via [Antoine Cardon][algolia] who did some great work a few years ago with Python3 conversion and some extra cleanup.

 Securitybot is an open-source implementation of a distributed alerting chat bot, as described in Ryan Huber's [blog post][slack-blog].
 Distributed alerting improves the monitoring efficiency of your security team and can help you catch security incidents faster and more efficiently.